Dev-P-L/Stock_Exchange_Visualizations_in_Python/README.md

-# Acces to HTML document
+# Acces to HTML Document

 https://dev-p-l.github.io/Stock_Exchange_Visualizations_in_Python/SE.html

 <br>

-# Swift presentation
+# Swift Project Presentation

 In this project, I will focus on interactive stock quote visualizations in Python.
 Data have been extracted from Yahoo!
 Finance .
 They relate to the stocks of eight financial institutions over 2001.